All Learn Mathematics (ALM)

 The project includes a comprehensive staff development program for teachers, in-school follow-up support, classroom implementation of Standards-based mathematics curricula, and development of teacher leadership within schools.

-The UIC-ALM staff development program stresses:
+staff development program stresses and goals:

 In 1999 the National Staff Development Council cited the ALM Project in its publication What Works in the Middle: Results-Based Staff Development.